sekrupke/bi-mini-project-p02/README.md

 * The Hub Person uses a PERSON_ID as a business key because there may be persons with exactly the same name.
 * The title of a thesis (see Hub Thesis) is assumed to be unique.
 * As there is no business key for the Hub Details, the same value as in the TOPIC_ID is used (it is the ID of the thesis).
-* Some Hubs missing Satelites because no additional descriptive columns are in the dataset.
-This may change in the future so it is possible to add new Satelites later on.
+* Some Hubs missing Satellites because no additional descriptive columns are in the dataset.
+This may change in the future so it is possible to add new Satellites later on.
 * The inclusion of the business keys of parent Hubs in the Link is not yet used (Data Vault 2.0 feature).

 Based on the Data Vault Model the next step is the creation of the Database Schema.